“The Safe monitors your home alarm system while saving you money”

 But breaking up with your monitoring company isn’t easy.
 If you decide to cut the cord, how will you know if there’s trouble at home, and how will you call for help?
 The $249 Safe by Hub6, by the Canadian company Hub6, is one possible answer.
 By wiring the Safe by Hub6 into your existing home security system, it acts as a virtual monitoring center, keeping you apprised of your system’s state by using Wi-Fi when it can and 3G data when it can’t.
 The best part?
 There’s no monthly bill.
 Is the Safe too good to be true, and what — if anything — do you give up when using it?
 Read our Digital Trends review to find out.

 First things, first: Though the Safe by Hub6 is compatible with many home alarm systems, it won’t work with all of them.
 It’s intended to be used by homeowners who have had professional alarm systems installed, not those who have installed their own self-monitored DIY systems.
-At the moment, Safe works with DSC systems, and Hub6 has plans to add Honeywell systems in the near future.
+At the moment, Safe works with DSC systems, and as of July 11, 2019, Hub6 has added Honeywell system compatibility too.
 Before you consider buying a Safe by Hub6, check the company’s compatibility pages on its website.
 Our test home’s system was not compatible, so Hub6 offered to install an entirely separate DSC system, complete with 22 sensors, so that we could perform this review.

 Though appropriately shaped like a shield, the small, white Safe by Hub6 doesn’t really look like a high-tech security device.
 It looks friendly and approachable, more French poodle than Rottweiler, which is a clever bit of product design.
 After all, you’re going to have to wire this thing into your home alarm system or possibly have it mounted on your wall for all to see.
 If it looked sinister and scary, you wouldn’t want it.